roberd13/Documents/comphub.md

 * Docker overlay file system

-* DSE uses the default values defined for the environment variables unless explicitly set at run time. **NOTE** Custom config files will override the default or explicitly set environment variables.
+* DSE uses the default values defined for the environment variables unless explicitly set at run time.

 * **NOTE** When using memory resource contraints, you must must set JVM heap size using the environment variable `JVM_EXTRA_OPTS` or custom `cassandra-env.sh` for DSE running inside the container due to java not honoring resource limits set for the container.
 Java looks through the container and utilizes the resources (memory and CPU) of the host.
+Otherwise DSE will set the heap to 1/4 of the physical ram of the docker host.